yorknouse/website/Readme.md

 ## MySQL remote access

-phpmyadmin is accessible at http://yusunouse01.york.ac.uk/tools/phpmyadmin
+phpmyadmin is accessible at http://yusunouse01.york.ac.uk/tools/phpmyadmin, with login = nouseAdmin and password = [nouseAdminPassword set in nouseprod.env]

+# Netdata

+netdata is accessible at http://yusunouse01.york.ac.uk/tools/netdata, with login = nouseAdmin and password = [nouseAdminPassword set in nouseprod.env]